Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Kampa

-Now known as Kampa Outdoors, this formerly British brand has had a strong presence in the caravan and motorhome awning market for several decades and moved into tents more recently.
+Kampa is a formerly British brand that had a strong presence in the caravan and motorhome awning market for several decades, moving into tents more recently.
 It is now part of the Swedish Dometic Group and its current range includes a selection of well-specified poled and air-tube tents for families and couples alongside smaller weekender tents.

 Karsten